Trnava: Names and etymology

 The name of the city is derived from the name of the creek Trnava.
 It comes from the Old Slavic/Slovak word tŕň ("thornbush") which characterized the river banks in the region.
-Many towns in Central Europe have a similar etymology including Trnovo in Slovakia as well as Tarnów (Poland), Tarnow (Germany), Veliko Tarnovo (Bulgaria), Trnava and Trnavac (Serbia); and Tyrnavos (Greece) among others.
+Many towns in Central and Eastern Europe have a similar etymology including Trnovo in Slovakia as well as Tarnów (Poland), Tarnow (Germany), Veliko Tarnovo (Bulgaria), Târnăveni (Romania), Trnava and Trnavac (Serbia); and Tyrnavos (Greece) among others.
 In Hungarian, the original name had gradually evolved into Tyrna which influenced also later German and Latin forms.

-When it developed into an important market town, it received the Hungarian name of Nagyszombat (Sumbot 1211) referring to the weekly market fairs held on Saturdays (szombat).
+When it developed into an important market town, it received the Hungarian name of Nagyszombat (Sumbot 1211), literally "Great Saturday", referring to the weekly market fairs held on Saturdays (szombat).
 However, this name was only used by the royal chamber, as is indicated by the adoption of the Slovak name rather than the Hungarian name by German newcomers after the Mongol invasion.